tsnellgrove/dark_castle3/doc/to_do.md

 *** SOMEDAY ***
 	- TBD: enable non-burt creature use of all verb methods
 	- TBD: how should creature be passed to Conditions & Results?
+	- IDEA: alternatives for how to move: dir_lst, room_lst, room_dir_dict

 *** NEW FEATURES ***
 - TBD: add brass_lantern ?? mention of grues?? "wouldn't want that to go out!")